 The Shiba Inu and Siberian Husky mixed pup, also known as the Shiba Husky, is a relatively new designer dog with a Shiba Inu parent, and a Siberian Husky parent.
-Whilst his parents might look somewhat similar with their fluffy coats and wild appearance, their personalities are very different from one another.
-But just like chalk and cheese, opposites attract, and the puppy product of the Shiba and the Husky is a very charming pooch indeed.
+While his parents might look somewhat similar with their fluffy coats and wild appearance, their personalities are very different.
+But just like chalk and cheese, opposites attract.
+The puppy product of the Shiba and the Husky is a very charming canine indeed.

-Whilst he is adorable, he is certainly not for everyone, so it is important to learn about him and what you should expect.
-Cute, loving, affectionate and fun describe him well, but he is also intense, energetic, and stubbornly difficult, so he is a challenging pooch to say the least, but worth it if you can tame him!
+While the Husky Inu is adorable, they aren’t for everyone.
+It’s important to learn about him and what you should expect.
+Cute, loving, affectionate and fun describe the Husky Inu well.
+But they can also be intense, energetic, and stubbornly difficult.
+This can be a challenging pup to say the least, but very worth it if you can properly train them.

 There are a lot of other cute Shiba Inu and Siberian Husky mixes, such as the Shiba Corgi and the Pomsky, but the Shiba Husky ranks high in the cuteness and personality competition, so let’s take a closer look at this popular mixed breed pup.

-In order to gain a better understanding of what to expect from the Shiba Husky it is important to take a look at both of his parents.
-This is particularly important when it comes to a mixed pup, as you can never be certain as to what set of characteristics he will inherit, so here is a brief outline.
+To gain a better understanding of what to expect from the Shiba Husky, it’s important to understand both parent dogs.
+This is particularly important when it comes to a mixed breed dog.
+With mixes, you can never be certain as to what set of characteristics they will inherit, so here is a brief outline.

 The Shiba Ina, until the 1950’s, was a closely guarded national treasure of Japan, but in 1954 he was imported into the United States by a military family, and our love for the Shiba Inu began as soon as his paws touched down on American soil.
-He is an ancient pooch who is believed to originate from 300 B.C, and whilst he was originally bred to flush birds and game, and occasionally when he was feeling brave to hunt wild boar, he is now more commonly bred to be a canine companion.
+He is an ancient breed who is believed to originate from 300 B.C, and whilst he was originally bred to flush birds and game, and occasionally when he was feeling brave to hunt wild boar, he is now more commonly bred to be a canine companion.